vuejs/vuex/docs/en/api.md

   - type: `Boolean`
   - default: `false`

     Force the Vuex store into strict mode.
-In strict mode any mutations to Vuex state outside of mutation handlers will throw en Error.
+In strict mode any mutations to Vuex state outside of mutation handlers will throw an Error.

     [Details](strict.md)